Specifying and Computing Causes for Query Answers in Databases via Database Repairs and Repair Programs: Background

 The notion of {\em responsibility} reflects the relative degree of causality of a tuple for a query result \cite{Meliou2010a} (based on \ \cite{Chockler04}).
 The { responsibility} of an actual cause ${\tau}$ for ${\mc{Q}}$, is ${\rho(\tau) \ := \ \frac{1}{|\Gamma| + 1}}$, where ${|\Gamma|}$ is the size of a smallest contingency set for ${\tau}$.
 If $\tau$ is not an actual cause, $\rho(\tau):= 0$.
 Intuitively, tuples with { higher responsibility} provide stronger explanations.

-The partition of the database into endogenous and exogenous tuples is because the latter are somehow unquestioned, e.g. we trust them, or we may have very little control on them, e.g. when obtained from an external, trustable and indisputable data source, etc.; whereas the former are subject to experimentation and questioning, in particular, about their role in query answering or violation of ICs.
-The partition is application dependent, and we may not even have exogenous tuples, i.e. \ $D^n = D$. \ {\em Actually, in the following we will assume all the tuples in a database instance are endogenous}. \ (Cf. \cite{tocs} for the general case, and Section \ref{sec:disc} for additional discussions.)
+The partition of the database into endogenous and exogenous tuples.
+Exogenous tuples are accepted as given, which may happen because we trust them, or we have little control on them, or are obtained from an external, trustable and indisputable data source, etc. Endogenous tuples are subject to experimentation and questioning, in particular, about their role in query answering or violation of ICs.
+The partition is application dependent, and we may not even have exogenous tuples. \ {\em Actually, in the following we will assume all the tuples in a database instance are endogenous}. \ (Cf. \cite{tocs} for the general case, and Section \ref{sec:disc} for additional discussions.)

 The notion of cause as defined above can be equally applied to answers to open CQs, say a cause for obtaining $\bar{a}$ as an answer to a CQ $\mc{Q}(\bar{x})$, i.e. a cause for $D \models \mc{Q}[\bar{a}]$.
-Actually, it can be applied to monotonic queries in general, i.e. whose sets of answers may only grow when the database grows \cite{tocs}, e.g. CQs, unions of CQs (UCQs), Datalog queries are monotonic.
+Actually, it can be applied to monotonic queries in general, i.e. whose sets of answers may only grow when the database grows \cite{tocs}.
+For example, CQs, unions of CQs (UCQs) and Datalog queries are monotonic.
 Causality for these queries was investigated in \cite{tocs,flairsExt}. \ In this work we concentrate mostly on conjunctive queries, possibly with built-in comparisons, such as $\neq$.